Ho Han Sheng

 I am currently a final year honours student majoring in psychology at SUSS.

-Outside of academics, I am an EXCO member of SUSS’ student psychology society, PsyConnect, striving to enhance psychology (and statistics) education for fellow undergraduates.
-In my free time, I enjoy gaming (lately Monster Hunter Wilds, Clair Obscur, Stellaris, Snowrunner …), listening to K-Hip-Hop, and drinking tea (my favourites are pu-er, jasmine and matcha).
+Finally, with a pragmatic philosophical stance, I also draw inspiration from unconventional sources to address practical issues.
+Key examples being: an independent qualitative study on psychology undergraduates’ experiences learning quantitative methods; and prototyping a physical slider response box for psychological experiments with an Arduino microcontroller.
+Outside of academics, I was an EXCO member of SUSS’ student psychology society, PsyConnect, striving to enhance psychology (and statistics) education for fellow undergraduates.
+In my free time, I enjoy gaming (lately Monster Hunter Wilds, Clair Obscur, Stellaris, Snowrunner, Dying Light 2 …), listening to K-Hip-Hop, and drinking tea (my favourites are pu-er, jasmine and matcha).

 Interests